feklee/dbx-tools/README.md

 	    ~/Dropbox$ dbx-get Goodbye.txt
 		[…]

+10. Try to upload the same file again:

+		~/Dropbox$ dbx-get Goodbye.txt
+		[skipped]

+	Files that have been previously downloaded are skipped.
+This functionality compares revsions of files.
+Note that if a file is moved or renamed, then its revision changes, i.e. it will be downloaded again.

+	Revisions are stored in `~/.dbx-tools/revisions`.
+Feel free to delete the directory at any time.

-10. Download a directory
+11. Download a directory

         ~/Dropbox$ dbx-get Goodbyes
 		[…]

-11. Delete a file:
+12. Delete a file:

 	    ~/Dropbox$ dbx-rm Greetings.txt
 		[…]